muellerj2/netroles/docs/USAGE.md

 > &#9432; ***Note***
 >
 > Rankings and binary relations are represented by the `Ranking` and `BinaryRelation` interfaces.
 Factories for rankings and binary relations as well as common operations on them are provided by the `Rankings` and `BinaryRelations` classes.
 Moreover, the `RelationBuilders` class provides builder objects to construct rankings and binary relations.

 > &#9432; ***Note***
+>
+> Two well-known concepts of behavioral equivalence in Theoretical Computer Science are obtained by relaxing regular roles to binary relations: The stable role structures of `restrict()` for operator `RoleOperators.BINARYRELATION.regular()` are known as simulations, while the stable role structures for the symmetrized version of the operator are called bisimulations.

+> &#9432; ***Note***